TABLE OF CONTENTS

-Order for payment procedures are automated in most federal states.
+Order for payment procedures are automated in all federal states.
 Here applications can either be made on pre-printed paper forms or by electronic data exchange.
 A number of software providers offer software programs for the electronic filing of applications in automated order for payment procedures.
 In some local courts it is also possible to make online applications over the internet.

 1.3.2 Is representation by a lawyer required?

 1.3.3 In how much detail do I have to describe the reason for the claim?

 The grounds on which the claim is based do not have to be described in detail.
 All that is required is a brief statement of the claim and the specific amount of money demanded.
 This is done by filling out the boxes in the pre-printed form designed for the order for payment procedure.
 The principal and subsidiary claims must each be listed separately.